San Pedro Ballet School

 About

 San Pedro Ballet School offers classes in ballet, modern, contemporary, tap, jazz, hip hop, gymnastics, yoga, and Zumba.
-The school also includes children’s programs and performance opportunities for students, including an annual summer recital and participation in The Nutcracker.
+The program includes children’s programs, performance opportunities, an annual summer recital, and participation in San Pedro City Ballet’s annual production of The Nutcracker.

 • Ages: 3–18 years old

-The school’s mission states that it trains students in the art of dance and in lessons of life, including how to be graceful, take care of their bodies, be responsible, work well with others, be good team members, work hard for what they want, deal with disappointment, make and accomplish goals, and understand that mastering a skill takes many hours and that success does not happen overnight.
+The school’s mission states that it trains students in the art of dance and in lessons of life, including how to be graceful, how to take care of their bodies, responsibility, working well with others, being a good team member, working hard for what they want, dealing with disappointment, making and accomplishing goals, and understanding that mastering a skill takes many hours and that success does not happen overnight.
 The mission also states that the school provides opportunities to build confidence on stage, make life-long friendships, and create something beautiful.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.